11 Creative Writing Portfolio Examples & How to Create Yours

 3. Add your creative writing samples

 Once the basics are done, it’s time to add your projects.
 Creative writing samples give viewers a chance to see your writing skills in action and as such, they’re an essential part of your portfolio.
+(Need a little help with writing yours?
+Check out our writing sample templates!)

 Make sure you choose thumbnail images for them that all go together color- and design-wise, and add 4-6 of them for a good variety.